daemonX10/Notes/02_programming_tools/01_python_ml/theory_questions.md

 ## Question 39

-**Explain howunit testsandintegration testsensure the correctness of your machine learning code.**
+**Explain how unit tests and integration tests ensure the correctness of your machine learning code.**

 **Answer:** _[To be filled]_